ustajan/grasshopper/README.md

 	  + Replace the char arrays in TTree with actual strings -- DONE

-Requirements for the python front end
+Requirements for the  front end
 ==
-The python front end will read in a simple ASCII text file with "human readable" descriptions, parse it, populate a gdml file based on some template, and run the geant4 simulation.
+The  front end will read in a simple ASCII text file with "human readable" descriptions, parse it, populate a gdml file based on some template, and run the geant4 simulation.
 The ASCII input file needs to have the following fields and sections